-You could make a long-handled sounding implement to tap or run along skirting boards without having to stoop or to save some crawling to reach timbers in the roof or under the floor.
+You could make a long-handled-sounding implement to tap or run along skirting boards without having to stoop or save some crawling to reach timbers on the roof or under the floor.

 I use a bit of left-over curtain rod with a round plastic finial so it doesn’t scratch or mark.
 (See photo).
 Golf putters have been used successfully.

 Start at the front door and begin tapping the architraves and skirting boards looking for signs of termite activity.
 With a torch in one hand shining along with the timbers, it is easier to detect uneven surfaces in oblique light.
 Tap or run your tapper/putter, or your screwdriver along with every moulding you pass until you are back at the front door.